+Egon Molbak was born in Denmark and was educated in the greenhouse/floral industry.
+He graduated from Odense Technical School in 1945.
 He was chosen in 1948, through the Scandinavian American Foundation, to spend a year in the U.S. to further his knowledge in the floral industry.

 After returning home in 1949, Egon enthusiastically persuaded his then-fiancé Laina to move to the U.S. with him.
 They got married in 1950 and had their honeymoon in the U.S., where they eventually settled down and started their own business.